canjs/can-observable-object/doc/define/get.md

 A getter can be used to derive a value from a set value.
 A getter's `lastSetValue` argument is the last value set by `instance.propertyName = value`.

-For example, a property might be set to a compute, but when read, provides the value of the compute.
+For example, a property might be set to a observable, but when read, provides the value of the observable.

 ```js
 import { DefineObject, SimpleObservable, Reflect } from "can";